 - Signs of toxicity can occur within 30 to 60 minutes and include weakness, drunken gait, collapse, and seizures.

 - Your vet may induce vomiting or perform gastric lavage.
-The affected dog will likely need to be treated intravenously with dextrose (sugar) and monitored closely for 1 to 2 days.
+The affected dog will likely need to be treated intravenously with dextrose (sugar) and monitored closely for one to two days.
 Many dogs improve with supportive care if treated early enough, though liver damage can be permanent.

 07 of 10

 Alchohol and Yeast Dough

-- Alcoholic beverages contain ethanol, a seriously toxic chemical compound that causes central nervous system and respiratory depression.
+- Alcoholic beverages contain ethanol, which is a seriously toxic chemical compound that causes central nervous system and respiratory depression.